Gorgonzola, Milan: Economy

-In 2008, there were 1223 companies in the municipality with a total of 4770 employees.
-Of these, 1461 employees were in industry, 688 in the commerce sector, and 2233 in the service sector.
+In 2008, there were 1,223 companies in the municipality with a total of 4,770 employees.
+Of these, 1,461 employees were in industry, 688 in the commerce sector, and 2,233 in the service sector.

 Transport

 The municipality of Gorgonzola is served by the line M2 of the Milan Metro with three stops: Villa Pompea (Piazza Marzabotto), Gorgonzola (Piazza Europa) and Cascina Antonietta (Via Sondrio).

 Cheese

 The city claims to have been the birthplace of its namesake cheese in 879, although other towns claim the origins.
-The area has a long history of breeding dairy cows and production of cheese, in particular soft cheese.
-In this regard there are documents in the state of Milan that prove the presence of these cattle, sheep and cows, periodically surveyed and took the Empress Maria Theresa of Austria, who, in one of her proclamations declared that the areas east of the state of Milan would continue in the cultivation of meadows for the breeding of dairy cows to be used in the production of cheese.
+The area has a long history of breeding dairy cows and cheese production, in particular soft cheese.
+In this regard, there are documents in the city of Milan that prove the presence of these cattle and sheep, periodically surveyed and took the Empress Maria Theresa of Austria, who, in one of her proclamations declared that the areas east of Milan would continue in the cultivation of meadows for the breeding of dairy cows to be used in the production of cheese.